 Dysautonomic comes in different forms, all of which involves ANS (autonomic nervous system) dysfunction; and usually manifests in the failure of sympathetic or parasympathetic components of ANS.
 In rare instances, this condition happens due to overactive ANS.

 The Autonomic Nervous System is part of nervous system which coordinates unconscious homeostatic operations; such as bodily activities that automatically being carried out without the input of the higher brain centers.

 Basically, the ANS is what is responsible for keeping a constant internal temperature, maintain steady blood pressure; normal breathing patterns, correct dilation of pupil, sexual arousal and excretion.
 Therefore, dysautonomia symptoms occur as faults in those specific functions and areas of physiology.

 There are different sub-types of dysautonomia, and symptoms may vary from the subtype.
 The most common symptoms however, are abnormal heart rate, fainting, lightheadedness, and unstable blood pressure.
 In more serious cases, seemingly simple diseases like acute respiratory failure, pneumonia, or sudden cardiopulmonary disease can lead to death.

 Unfortunately, medical scientists are yet to fully understand dysautonomia, and there are still no cures for it.
 There are however, various medications and interventions one can use to ease its symptoms.
-Also, dysautonomia may be a secondary condition to another disease, and can be treated by treating (or simply managing) the underlying medical condition.
+Also, dysautonomia may be a secondary condition to another disease.

 Two Most Common Sub types of Dysautonomia